-Discharge of Student Fees - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, California law allows an exclusion from gross income for any amount of unpaid fees due or owed by a student to a community college that was discharged pursuant to California Education Code Section 32527.
-For more information, see instructions in this publication and get Schedule CA (540), California Adjustments - Residents, or Schedule CA (540NR), California Adjustments - Nonresidents or Part-Year Residents, or see California Revenue and Taxation Code (R&TC) Section 17131.21.
+Wildfire Relief Payment - For taxable years beginning after December 31, 2019, and before January 1, 2026, the Federal Disaster Tax Relief Act of 2023 allows an exclusion from gross income for any amount received by an individual as a qualified wildfire relief payment.
+Generally, California law does not conform.
+If any qualified amount was excluded from income for federal purposes and California law provides no similar exclusion, include that amount in income for California purposes.
+For more information, see instructions in this publication and get Schedule CA (540), California Adjustments - Residents, or Schedule CA (540NR), California Adjustments - Nonresidents or Part-Year Residents.
+For specific wildfire relief payments excluded for California purposes, see General Information.